-PROS / This company is certified to offer services in 49 states, the most on our lineup.
+Pros / This company is certified to offer services in 32 states.

-Editor's Note: This company has notified us of some changes to their services.
-The minimum debt amount required is $1,000 and their fees for debt reduction range from 15-25%.
-We will evaluate these features when we next update our reviews of Debt Consolidation Services .
+Editor's Note: Accredited has made some changes to their programs.
+The minimum debt amount required is $1,000 and the fees for debt reduction now range from 15-25%.

 Accredited Debt Relief takes a comprehensive approach to debt management.
 It provides a thorough overview of different debt relief options, including debt consolidation loans and bankruptcy, and provides numerous resources you can utilize to create a budget and learn best money-managing practices.
 Because of its thorough approach to debt consolidation and education, Accredited Debt Relief receives our Top Ten Reviews Bronze Award.